klaytn/klaytn-docs/docs/getting-started/hardhat/hardhat.md

 The output returns hexadecimal which when converted using this [tool](https://www.rapidtables.com/convert/number/hex-to-decimal.html) should be equal to `105701850`.

-For more in-depth guide on Hardhat, please refer to [Hardhat Docs](https://hardhat.org/hardhat-runner/docs/getting-started)
+For more in-depth guide on Hardhat, please refer to [Hardhat Docs](https://hardhat.org/hardhat-runner/docs/getting-started).
+Also, you can find the full implementation of the code for this guide on [GitHub](https://github.com/klaytn/examples/tree/main/hardhat/soulbound-tokens)